-Industrial processes represent about 13 % of the Portuguese emissions in 2021 and have grown also about 13 % since 1990.
+Industrial processes represent about 10 % of the Portuguese emissions in 2022 and have decreased approximately 8 % since 1990.
 Emissions from this sector, which are generated as by-products of many non-energy-related activities, have been driven particularly until the mid-2000s by the evolution of the mineral and chemical industry.
-The increase of emissions in more recent years is related to a large extent to the increase of emissions of fluorinated gases, in particular with the subsectors of stationary air conditioning and commercial refrigeration.
+From the late 2000s onwards, chemical industry contribution has been reduced significantly, mainly due to end of ammonia production in the country.
+On the other hand, Products Uses as ODS substitutes (2F) have progressively gained importance in IPPU sector, representing about 34% of total IPPU emissions in 2022.

-Agriculture was, in the period analysed, a significant source of GHG emissions, responsible for 13~% of the Portuguese emissions in 2021, corresponding to a decrease of 1~% since 1990.
+Agriculture was, in the period analysed, a significant source of GHG emissions, responsible for 12.3 % of the Portuguese emissions in 2022, corresponding to a decrease of 5.3 % since 1990.
 This fact is related to the reduction in the livestock production of certain categories of animals (sheep and swine) and more recently of dairy cattle.
-Furthermore, the intensification of bovine (nondairy cattle) production and the decreased consumption of fertilizers which relates in a certain extent to the conversion of arable crops to pasture also contributes to this trend.
-However, since the mid-2000s, in particular after 2011, this downward trend was reversed, registering since then a growing tendency (+ 7.2% emissions variation from 2011-2021), supported mainly by a significant increase in the population of non-dairy cattle, sheep and poultry.
+Furthermore, the intensification of bovine (non-dairy cattle) production and the decreased consumption of fertilizers which relates in a certain extent to the conversion of arable crops to pasture also contributes to this trend.
+However, from 2011 to 2021, this downward trend was reversed, registering since then a growing tendency (+ 6.8% emissions variation from 2011-2021), supported mainly by a significant increase in the population of non-dairy cattle, sheep and poultry.
+From 2021 to 2022 there was a decrease of 4.2% of the emissions, mainly due to: